jonbnewman/mobx-store-provider/docs/motivation.md

   - Maintaining the imports and exports of the `Provider` and `Context`

-  This extra bit of housekeeping just isn't necessary with mobx-store-provider.
+  This extra bit of housekeeping just isn't necessary with **mobx-store-provider**.

   Model instances and access to their `Provider` or `Context` are handled for you through a straight-forward and terse API.

 - Using the Context API in a modern functional React component is clunky.